Velobobo/blog/content/post/l3ak-2025-chunkythreads/index.md

 Then we use other thread to rop , but the binary had no `pop rdi` gadget , so we had to rop from libc but for that we had to get libcbase.
 I was stuck here but then i just examined in gdb where the `print` function was returning to , i thought it would return in the binary but it was returning to a libc address.
 I didn't try to find the reason but maybe cuz threads came into play???
 So then i leaked this like the same way i leaked the canary and then calculated the offset of this leaked libc address from the libcbase and hardcoded this offset as it will not change.
 At last we just call `system(/bin/sh)` and put the sleep time less as we want this to exit before the other 2 threads execute stack_chk_fails

+Later found out that thread was started by `pthread_create` which is a libc function so the thread was returning inside this function after termination. thats why i saw print return to a libc address and not a binary address.

 ## Full exploit script